Logic2020/bayesian-modeling/README.md

 ### _Stage II: Likelihood Function_ ###
-Determine the likelihood function (probability density function) using the information about the parameters available in the observed data.

 **2. Collect Data and Check Assumptions**

+Determine the likelihood function (probability density function) using the observational data.

 **3. Clean and Prepare Data**